leonorae/HereItIs/SQL_TESTING.md

 - Name (String, Not Null): The name of the event
 - DateTime (DateTime, Not Null): The date and time when the event takes place
 - Description (Text, Nullable): A detailed description of the event
-- ArtistID (String, Foreign Key to Artist.ArtistID): The artist performing at the event
+- ArtistID (String, Foreign Key to Artist.ArtistID, Not Null): The artist performing at the event
 - PosterURL	(VARCHAR(255), Nullable)
 - VenueID (Integer, Foreign Key to Venue.VenueID, Not Null): The venue where the event takes place
 - TicketPrice (DECIMAL(8,2), Nullable )